maharmstone/quibble/README.md

 * Set up your VM, and install Windows on an NTFS volume.

-* Install [WinBtrfs](https://github.com/maharmstone/btrfs) - you will need version 1.6 at least.
+* Install [WinBtrfs](https://github.com/maharmstone/btrfs) - you will need version 1.6 at least, but the later the better.

 * On modern versions of Windows, turn off Fast Startup in the Control Panel.